ge96lip/ProtoPNet/README.md

 - "src/configs/Ours_ProtoASNet_Image.yml"`: Yaml file containing hyper-parameters for model, experiment, and loss objectives.

 - You can change model architecture, epoch, num_classes, and prototype_shape.
+Default is ResNet50.
+You NEED to adapt num_classes and prototype_shape according to your chosen dataset.

 - "src/data/as_dataloader" : Implement class labels and dataset (data = MedMnist or data = Ult())